What you need to know about desexing your dog or cat

 Desexed (neutered or castrated) males are less likely to roam, urine-mark their territory, or fight with other males.
 They are less likely to develop prostate cancer later in their lives.

-The total cost of the procedure depends on the sex, the size of the dog, and lifestage/heat cycle.
-The cost for dog desexing ranges from $300-$500.
-The cost for cat desexing ranges from $150-$350.
+The total cost of the procedure depends on the sex, the size of the dog, and lifestage/heat cycle, please call to speak to one of our friendly staff for a quotation.

 When are animals usually desexed?